 Sections remember their expanded/collapsed state while you're editing

-This makes the form less cluttered and easier to navigate, especially when adding products with lots of details
+This makes the form less cluttered and easier to navigate, especially when adding items with lots of details

 Tip: Expand only the sections you need.
-You don't have to fill out every field — just enter what's relevant for each product.
+You don't have to fill out every field — just enter what's relevant for each item.

 Photos help identify products and serve as documentation for warranty claims.
 Stuffolio can also analyze your photos to automatically suggest categories and extract product details like brand, model, serial number, and price.